alexkreidler/covid/src/covid-testing/in.md

 however, they are likely not RT-LAMP tests which I believe could be scaled up much more.

-## Call to action: What can you do?
+## What can you do?

-I urge you to contact your representatives at all levels of government to ask them about deploying new testing methods.
+I urge you to [contact your representatives](https://www.usa.gov/elected-officials) at all levels of government to ask them about deploying new testing methods.

 Additionally, I hope you share this article, or other resources describing new